Languages and Translations

 Translation mode is an easy way to start translating anything on your library page.
 First, make sure you have the correct language to translate.
 If you are not set in the correct language, use the "Languages" dropdown menu in the top right corner to change the language.
 Then, click "Start Translation Mode" in the top right corner.

 When in translation mode, translators are able to see boxes next to translatable items that correspond to the term and the translated term.
+Green boxes have already been translated (but can be modified), and red boxes have not been translated yet.

 Note: Any changes to languages and translations are global per server.
 If you share a server with several other libraries with their own individual catalogs, translation changes will be applied to ALL libraries.